 Desired outcome Chosen action/approach What is the evidence and rationale for this choice?
 How will you ensure it is implemented well?
-Staff lead July 2021 Review Next review dates Improved attendance figures for PP children.
-Ideally in line with average attendance figures for non-PP children HT to be on gate daily, speaking with parents, monitoring punctuality and following up absence with first day calling by office staff.
+Staff lead Dec 2020 Review Next review dates Improved attendance figures for PP children.
+Ideally in line with average attendance figures for non- PP children HT to be on gate daily, speaking with parents, monitoring punctuality and following up absence with first day calling by office staff.
 Close links and work alongside Clare Loveridge - Outreach and Attendance support Worker Incentives and rewards for PP children whose attendance is above 96% Improved attendance and punctuality, and good relationships with families, will mean that children are happy in school and progress and attainment will improve as a result Regular updates and weekly meetings between HT and office staff and teaching staff.
 Delegation of specific tasks connected to need.
 Feedback from professionals such as Attendance and Outreach support worker Outcomes for pupils and families - academic, social and emotional.
 Monitoring of attendance of all groups to be national average or better. ТВ Attendance levels were high for PP children in Autumn term (92%).
-Some persistent absentees in PP category bring overall number down but these are out of our control: Children with medical needs shielding periodically due to Covid concerns Jul 21 PP children have increased access to wider opportunities (trips, visits and experiences) and chances to broaden their horizons.
+Some persistent absentees in PP category bring overall number down but these are out of our control: Two children with Cystic Fibrosis who were shielding for part of Autumn term Apr 21, Jul 21 PP children have increased access to wider opportunities (trips, visits and experiences) and chances to broaden their horizons.
 PP children to be targeted and supported financially to take part in music lessons, residentials and other trips and visits.
 Evidence shows that participating in some of these activities raises aspiration.
 Participation in activities such as music lessons impacts on attainment.
-Pupil Voice.
+Enrichment broadens horizons and improves Pupil Voice.
 Monitoring of attendance of groups.
-Group data: disadvantaged pupils v others in school Monitoring of uptake ТВ PP children continued to have Music Lessons funded this year with positive outcomes.
-Residential visit funded for PP children in Yr 6 June 2021.
-Jul 21
+Group data : disadvantaged pupils v others in school Monitoring of uptake ТВ PP children continued to have Music Lessons funded during autumn term with positive outcomes.
+Plan remains to fund residential visit for PP children in Yr 5 and Yr 6 to Apr 21, Jul 21

-Enrichment broadens horizons and improves physical and emotional health as well as equipping pupils with knowledge that is useful to their academic and social education, impacting on outcomes.
+physical and emotional health as well as equipping pupils with knowledge that is useful to their academic and social education, impacting on outcomes.
+Plas Gwynant in June 2021.
+Hopeful that this visit will still go ahead on easing of lockdown in summer months.

 Wellbeing and security of PP children increased and children are able to focus fully on learning with minimal barriers linked to issues related to safeguarding and wellbeing.
 Improved wellbeing and mental health of PP children will lead to increased focus and better outcomes in class.
 Success of last year's initiative, responding to needs of children.
 Extension to already achieved Local Authority Wellbeing Charter Mark.
 Governmental and school commitment to children and families SEMH.
 Progress of targeted children is at least on flight track with sustained progress through trickier times.
 Pupils become effective learners in classroom.
 Pupils are better able to self-regulate, drawing on learned strategies and parental engagement.
 KG- SENCo AL - HLTA Newly appointed SENCO (KG) has done extensive work with targeted PP children on Wellbeing support.
-Jul 21
+To continue in Spring term - remotely if necessary Apr 21, Jul 21

-Total budge eted cost £20,000
+I I Total budge eted cost £20,000

 K.G salary 20%

 Trip funding inc residentia als

 Music funding

-I Attendance reward trip
+Attendance reward trip